iaK/regexbuilder/readme.md

 $match = Regex::word("wow")->symbol("!")->match($string); // wow!
 ```

-Or maybe something more advanced (demostrating some different ways of using the library)
+Or maybe something more advanced (and demostrating some different ways of using the library)

 ```php